 We have appointed [PRIMARY COORDINATOR] as the Program Coordinator of the Company’s Information Security Program.
 The Program Coordinator will report directly to the Board of Directors.
 In the event the Program Coordinator ceases to be employed by the Company or is unable to perform his/her responsibilities, [BACKUP COORDINATOR] shall take over the responsibilities of the Program Coordinator until a new permanent Program Coordinator is appointed.

-Based upon the Program Coordinator’s risk assessment of the Company’s operations, including employee management and training and our information systems (i.e. information collection, processing, storage, transmission and disposal, and potential system failures), the following information security standards have been adopted for all employees and any independent contractors.
+Based upon the Program Coordinator’s risk assessment of the Company’s operations, including employee management and training and our information systems (i.e., information collection, processing, storage, transmission and disposal, and potential system failures), the following information security standards have been adopted for all employees and any independent contractors.
 Individual employees may be given additional responsibilities as well.
 Compliance with the Company’s information security standards is a condition of your employment with us.

-Employee Interviewing, Hiring and Training
+Employee Interviewing, Hiring, and Training

 All current and new employees, as well as independent contractors who perform services on behalf of the Company, should: